-The trouble is, in times of change, the world doesn’t always work the way it used to.
+Doing this makes our lives easier.
+It helps us to get the results we want.
+But in a time of change, the world doesn’t always work the way it used to.

-The issue here isn’t whether we eventually turn out to be ‘right’ or ‘wrong’ in our assumption.
-After all, in times of change, the final outcome might not be decided until the very last moment.
-No, the problem with jumping to conclusions is that it makes us lazy: it cuts us off from taking the actions that could have brought us the results we wanted.
+The problem is not necessarily whether our assumption then turns out to be ‘right’ or ‘wrong’.
+(After all, this might not be decided until the very last moment.)
+The problem is that jumping to conclusions makes us lazy.
+It stops us from taking actions we might have taken that could have brought us the result we wanted.

-What we need to do instead is remember to check for whether we might be making any of these eight mistaken types of thinking.
-If we are then pause: consider what other interpretations might also be possible; assess which options are more/less likely; get clear on what outcome we want and why; and then assign our resources and actions appropriately.
+What we need to do instead is check for whether we might be making any of the eight mistaken blink-of-an-eye decisions (or ‘mis-blinks’).
+Then pause, consider what other interpretations might also be possible, assess which options are more/less likely, get clear on what outcome we want and why, and then assign resources and actions appropriately.